arco-design/arco-design-mobile/sites/pc/docOutput/function/utils/index.README.md

 ## 源码

 ```
-lated according to the easing function mergeMsgTemplateis returned within a given time.
+{en} When the ease-out method is used, the new value calculated according to the easing function mergeMsgTemplateis returned within a given time.
  * @param {number} elapsed 持续时间
  * @param {number} elapsed {en} duration
  * @param {number} initialValue 初始值